molecula/documentation/data-ingestion/cloud/streaming/tutorials/_posts/2022-03-31-confluent-cloud-tutorial.md

 ## Configure FeatureBase HTTP Client

-### Autenticate and retrieve Identity Token
+### Authenticate and retrieve Identity Token

-Using the `requests` library we'll send an HTTP POST request with our username and password.
-If successful, the API will return a JSON object containing our credentials.
-For the purpose of further API calls the property of interest is the `IdToken`.
+Using the `requests` library, we'll send an HTTP POST request with your username and password.
+If successful, the API will return a JSON object containing your credentials.
+For the purpose of further API calls, the property of interest is the `IdToken`.

 ```python
 def featurebase_authenticate(username, password):